qbedard/vim-envelop/README.md

 ### Virtual Environment Management

-- `EnvCreate` Create all environments.
+- `EnvCreate` Create all environments (including package installation and linking).
+- `EnvInstall` Install packagess for all environments.
 - `EnvUpdate`  Update packages in environments.
 - `EnvDestroy` Destroy all environments (and binary links).